KxSystems/docs-v1/docs/ref/sort.md

     Duplicate keys in a dictionary or duplicate column names in a table will cause sorts and grades to return unpredictable results.

+!!! warning "Compressed data"

+    Re-sorting or applying an attribute to data compressed on disk decompresses it.